 - Sickle Cell Anemia [nhlbi.nih.gov]

 From the National Heart, Lung and Blood Institute

-- The Management of Sickle Cell Disease [nhlbi.nih.gov]
+- Evidence-Based Management of Sickle Cell Disease [nhlbi.nih.gov]

 - Sickle cell anemia [nlm.nih.gov]

 From Medline Plus Medical Encyclopedia

 - Sickle Cell Disease [report.nih.gov]

 A fact sheet from the National Institutes of Health